TL;DR

-In this article, we cover the eight principles that a designer must consider when producing a design for manufacturing.
+In this article, we cover the eight core principles that every designer must consider when producing a design for manufacturing, and why getting each one right matters more than most manufacturers initially realise.

 What is Design for Manufacturing?

-8 Principles of Creating a Design for Manufacturing
+What Are the 8 Principles of Creating a Design for Manufacturing?

 Minimise the Number of Parts